Meng Foon: Personal life and family

 Foon has several interests outside of politics.
 He has released a musical number, Tu Mai, which includes various native tracks, he has been chair of Gisborne/Tarawhiti Rugby League since 2007, and is a board member of the New Zealand Rugby League board.

 At the age of 21, Foon married his wife Ying, who was 20 years old at the time.
-The couple have two daughters named Amanda and Jessica and a son named Nathan.
-They also have a grandson named Toby through one of their daughters.
+The couple have two daughters and a son.